How we handle abusive usage

 Sometimes, though, we discover potential abusive usage as detailed in our Use Restrictions policy.
 When that happens, we investigate using the following guiding principles and process.

 Who’s “we”, you ask?
 It’s us: folks from the Basecamp team.
-We have an internal committee who review all potential abuse cases.
-This committee includes our executives, David and Jason, and representatives from multiple departments across the company.
+Our internal abuse oversight committee includes our executives, David and Jason, and representatives from multiple departments across the company.
 On rare occasions for particularly sensitive situations or if legally required, we may also seek counsel from external experts.

 We have an obligation to protect the privacy and safety of both our customers and the people reporting issues to us.
 We do our best to balance those responsibilities throughout the process.